-Religion is very significant to the Tibetans as everything, from education to culture, is centered on religious beliefs.
-Tibet is a holy land where most of the people believe in Tibetan Buddhism.
-However, there are also other religions such as; Bon, Islam and Catholicism.
+Religion is very significant to Tibetans as everything, from education to culture, is centered on religious beliefs.
+Tibet is a holy land where most people believe in Tibetan Buddhism.
+However, there are also other religions such as; Bon, Islam, and Catholicism.
 Even though, different religions coexist harmoniously with each other.

 Bon is the native religion of Tibet and originated around the 5th century BC.
-Bon, the short name of Bonpo, is also known as 'Black Religion' since the followers all wear black head-wear.
-Bon is full of mystery and has stirred the curiosity of many researchers and secular people despite it being overshadowed by the popular Tibetan Buddhism.
+Bon, the short name of Bonpo, is also known as 'Black Religion' since the followers all wear black headwear.
+Bon is full of mystery and has stirred the curiosity of many researchers and secular people despite it being overshadowed by popular Tibetan Buddhism.
 It is difficult to distinguish between Tibetans who follow the tradition of Bon and those who stick to Buddhism.
-Both share a common heritage, as well as popular religious practice such as chanting mantras, making offerings, and spinning prayer wheels.
+Both share a common heritage, as well as popular religious practices such as chanting mantras, making offerings, and spinning prayer wheels.
 Monks receive training in astrology, medicine, poetry, and the making 0f religious objects.
-Bon monks are often called to laypersons homes to perform rituals on holy days, when there is illness, and when someone dies.
+Bon monks are often called to laypersons' homes to perform rituals on holy days when there is an illness, and when someone dies.

-Tibet is widely recognized a religious region, where nearly all the people believe in Tibetan Buddhism.
-Nevertheless, followers of other religions, such as Bon, Islam and Catholicism can also be seen in Tibet, and all the religions coexist harmoniously with each other.
-Islam has been in existence for over 1300 years, and also influences part of Tibetans' life to some degree.
+Tibet is widely recognized as a religious region, where nearly all the people believe in Tibetan Buddhism.
+Nevertheless, followers of other religions, such as Bon, Islam, and Catholicism can also be seen in Tibet, and all the religions coexist harmoniously with each other.
+Islam has been in existence for over 1300 years and also influences part of Tibetans' life to some degree.

 In the land of Tibet where almost everyone is enthusiastic about Tibetan Buddhism, a branch of Christianity - Catholicism - also has found its root.
 The only Catholic church of Tibet - Yanjing Catholic Church - is located in Shang Yanjing Village, Markham County, Chamdo.